 5. Gus’ full name is Octavius, presumably after the Roman Emperor.
 I named my cat Gus-Gus and my dog is Jaq-Jaq!

 6. Do you know where the hidden Mickey is in Cinderella?
 The carriage that Cinderella and the Prince take after the wedding has an emblem of a sword and two hidden Mickey Mouse heads around it.

 7. To save money when animating the pumpkin coach, the animators drew the coach to seemingly float on air so that they would not have to animate the turning wheels or the filigrees.

 8. Cinderella actually loses a shoe 3 times in the film: first, when she delivers the breakfast trays (causing Lucifer to look under the wrong cup), second, when she is running from the ball, and third, walking down the steps with her new husband.
 I think Cinderella is just wearing the wrong size shoes.

 9. Animation Goof: Just before the stepmother locks Cinderella in her room, she asks Gus and Jaq what they are warning her about.
 When the stepmother takes her key, Cinderella turns around while she says “Oh, no!”, but her mouth isn’t moving.

-10. Know the scene where Cinderella’s torn dress magically transforms to her beautiful ball gown?
+10. Know the scene where Cinderella’s torn dress magically transforms into her beautiful ball gown?
 That was considered Walt Disney’s favorite piece of animation.
 In my opinion, it is amazing considering the technology back then.
 So magical!!

 Looking for more Disney Movie Trivia?